krakrukra/PocketAdmin/extra/payloads/layoutTest/readme.md

-This payload is intended for testing keyboard layout files, which
+This payload is intended for testing keyboard layout files, which is
-means you will have to copy /extra/kblayout/ onto the device.
+why the layout file database is stored here in /kblayout/ directory.
 You should have some text editor open before inserting the device,
 and both PocketAdmin and target machine's GUI have to be configured
 to use the same keyboard layout.
 The device should then type a long